-First things first, it is important to prepare your bike for the long ride.
+First things first, it is essential to prepare your bike for the long ride.
 You don’t want to run into unexpected problems while you are on the way, potentially in a different country, and ruin what could have been the experience of a lifetime.
-Bring your bike to your trusted mechanic well in advance of the date of your trip, so they have enough time to service it and check it thoroughly.
-Tell them about your planned journey, it will help them to get a better idea of what’s needed, plus you might get some useful tips for your trip.
-If some bike parts appear a bit worn out, this is the best time to replace them – make sure that also the electrics and tyres get looked at, and your bike will be ready to go!
+Bring your bike to your trusted mechanic well in advance of the date of your trip.
+So they have enough time to service it and check it thoroughly.
+Tell them about your planned journey, it will help them get a better idea of what’s needed, plus you might get some valuable tips for your trip.
+If some bike parts appear a bit worn out, this is the best time to replace them.
+Ensure that the electrics and tires also get looked at, and your bike will be ready to go!

-It is always a good idea to bring a tool kit and some basic spares with you, even after you have had your bike fully serviced.
-These items won’t take up a lot of space, in fact, you should always have them with you even on short rides.
-In the unlikely event you break down during your trip, you should try and reach the closest mechanic, but this might not always be easy.
-Having a tool kit with you can be very handy and help you to reach the closest garage on your own.
-If you have no hands-on experience in the mechanic operation of your bike, ask your mechanic for some basic recommendations on things you can fix yourself, plus what tools you should b e bringing on the road.
+It is always a good idea to bring a tool kit and some basic spares with you, even after having your bike fully serviced.
+These items won’t take up a lot of space.
+You should always have them with you, even on short rides.
+In the unlikely event you break down during your trip, you should try and reach the closest mechanic.
+But this might not always be easy.
+Having a tool kit with you can be very handy and help you reach the nearest garage on your own.
+If you have no hands-on experience in the mechanic operation of your bike, ask your mechanic for some basic recommendations.
+For example, on things you can fix yourself, plus what tools you should be bringing on the road.

-As much as you love riding, things can get pretty uncomfortable when you are on your bike for a long stretch of time.
-Going for a long ride is very different from riding around town, once you find yourself on the saddle for several hours the seat can get a little uncomfortable.
-Consider purchasing some seated padding, it could be a lifesaver in unexpected circumstances!
-You may have your whole trip carefully planned out, but something might happen along the way which means you have to ride for a longer stretch at one point.
-Get some expert recommendation on seated padding, try it out and see what difference it can make!
+As much as you love riding, things can get pretty uncomfortable when you are on your bike for a long time.
+Going for a long ride is very different from riding around town.
+Once you find yourself on the saddle for several hours, the seat can get a little uncomfortable.
+Consider purchasing some seated padding.
+It could be a lifesaver in unexpected circumstances!
+You may have your whole trip carefully planned out, but something might happen along the way, which means you have to ride for a longer stretch at one point.
+Get some expert recommendation on seated padding, try it out, and see what difference it can make!

-In addition, you can check out our article about the do’s and don’ts during long motorcycle trips to make sure you are fully prepared!
+To make sure you are fully prepared – check out our article about the do’s and don’ts during long motorcycle trips!